-- Air under pressure can cause severe injury. - Always shut off air supply, drain hose of air pressure and disconnect tool from air supply when not in use, before changing accessories or when making repairs. - Never direct air at yourself or anyone else. - Whipping hoses can cause severe injury.
+- · Air under pressure can cause severe injury. - Always shut off air supply, drain hose of air pressure and disconnect tool from air supply when not in use, before changing accessories or when making repairs. - · Never direct air at yourself or anyone else. - Whipping hoses can cause severe injury.
 Always check for damaged or loose hoses and fittings. - Do not use quick disconnect couplings at tool.
-See instructions for correct set up. - Whenever universal twist couplings are used, lock pins must be installed. - Do not exceed maximum air pressure of 6.3 bar / 90 psig, or as stated on tool nameplate.
+Use hardened steel (or material with comparable shock resistance) threaded hose fittings.
+See instructions for correct setup. - Whenever universal twist couplings are used, lock pins must be installed. - Do not exceed maximum air pressure of 90 psi/6.3 bar or as stated on tool nameplate.